Jewish religious movements: Non-Rabbinic Judaism

-Non-Rabbinic Judaism—Sadducees, Nazarenes, Karaite Judaism, Samaritanism, and Haymanot—contrasts with Rabbinic Judaism and does not recognize the Oral Torah as a divine authority nor the rabbinic procedures used to interpret Jewish scripture.
+Non-Rabbinic Judaism, Sadducees, Nazarenes, Karaite Judaism, and Haymanot, contrasts with Rabbinic Judaism and does not recognize the Oral Torah as a divine authority nor the rabbinic procedures used to interpret Jewish scripture.

 Karaite Judaism

 The tradition of the Qara'im survives in Karaite Judaism, started in the early 9th century when non-rabbinic sages like Benjamin Nahawandi and their followers took the rejection of the Oral Torah by Anan ben David to the new level of seeking the plain meaning of the Tanakh's text.
 Karaite Jews accept only the Tanakh as divinely inspired, not recognizing the authority that Rabbinites ascribe to basic rabbinic works like the Talmud and the Midrashim.